-Mario also worked as analyst and instructor for the Innovative Design Lab of Samsung, where he developed future technology scenarios and worked with Samsung Design Membership on industrial and digital design projects to shape Samsung’s future design strategies in the early 2000s.
+Mario also worked as advisor and instructor for the Innovative Design Lab of Samsung, where he developed future technology scenarios and worked with Samsung Design Membership on industrial and digital design projects to shape Samsung’s future design strategies.

 Upon returning to Europe, Mario joined a summer workshop led by Andra Branzi at Domus Academy in Milan.
-He then moved on to London, where he graduated with an MBA at the University of Westminster.
+He then moved to London and graduated with an MBA with Merit at the University of Westminster.

 From 2000, he worked as advisor for the Austrian Federal Ministry of Education, Science and Culture.
-With a strategic focus on educational innovation, he designed a transformative digital ecosystem for online learning and collaboration.
-This ecosystem increased e-learning usage in Austria from below 10% to over 90% within 5 years.
+With a strategic focus on educational innovation, he designed a digital ecosystem for online learning which increased e-learning usage in Austria from below 10% to over 90% within 5 years.
 In Austria, he also inspired the design efforts of glass crystal manufacturer Swarovski to help defining its global presence.

 In 2007, Mario taught as professor at Aalborg University.
-With an article series for the Danish Designers Association, he contributed to shape a new understanding of design by defining the new fields of experience design and generative design.
+With an article series for the Danish Designers Association, he shaped a new understanding of design by defining the new fields of experience design and generative design.

-From 2008, Mario served as CEO for Design at Qatar Foundation in Doha.
-With a vision to integrate local tradition with sustainability and contemporary design, he developed the blueprint for a zero-carbon creative community and inspired the design of the world’s first sustainable city centre development Msheireb in Doha.
+From 2008, Mario served as creative director/CEO at Qatar Foundation in Doha.
+Integrating local tradition with sustainability and contemporary design, he developed design principles which inspired the design of the world’s first sustainable city centre development Msheireb in Doha.